 Advertising costs: Advertising costs are expensed as incurred.
-There were no advertising costs for 2020 or 2019.
-Such costs would be included in other expense on the statement of activities and changes in net assets.
+Advertising costs of \$24,825 were expensed in 2021.
+There were no advertising costs for 2020.
+Such costs are included in fundraising expense on the statement of activities and changes in net assets.
 Additionally, the Organization utilizes a professional fundraising service for direct mailings.
-The total costs associated with direct mailings were approximately \$78,000 and \$53,200 for the years ended December 31, 2020 and 2019, respectively.
+The total costs associated with direct mailings were approximately \$85,000 and \$78,000 for the years ended December 31, 2021 and 2020, respectively.

-Reclassifications: Certain minor reclassifications have been made to the 2019 financial statements to conform to the presentation used in 2020.
+Reclassifications: Certain minor reclassifications have been made to the 2020 financial statements to conform to the presentation used in 2021.

-Subsequent events: The Organization's management has evaluated events that occurred through July 20, 2021, which is the date this report is available to be issued for potential recognition or disclosure.
+Subsequent events: The Organization's management has evaluated events that occurred through June 28, 2022, which is the date this report is available to be issued for potential recognition or disclosure.